 Any tenured or tenure-track full-time faculty member is eligible to apply for professional travel funds.
-Faculty on leave are also eligible.
-The eligibility of faculty who are teaching specialists, full-time adjuncts, and on joint appointments will be determined by specific contractual arrangements made with the academic dean of the college.
+Faculty on leave are also eligible as well as faculty who are teaching specialists, full-time adjuncts, and on joint appointments.

 Eligible faculty may be reimbursed up to $500 for expenses related to professional travel each year (beginning on June 1).
 Unspent funds may accumulate to a maximum of $500.
 These accumulated funds may be added to the regular $500 allotment in a given year to a total of $1000.
 No more than $500 may carry over from year to year.
 Travel to conventions, workshops, or meetings directly related to professional activities represent appropriate use of these funds.
 Normally, regular funds may not be used for professional expenses other than conference attendance and travel.

 Please note applications must be submitted before the travel has occurred.
 Applications submitted after the trip will not be approved.

 Faculty members who are presenting, moderating a session, or have a position within the organization that requires them to attend a specific event are eligible to be reimbursed for an additional $500.
 Faculty are eligible to receive presenter funds no more than once during the academic year.

 Faculty who are attending a conference outside the United States are eligible to be reimbursed for an additional $400.
 Faculty are eligible to receive international travel funds only once during a budget year.

 Stipend or Honorarium